xd009642/tarpaulin/README.md

 Then open `coverage.html` in your browser.

+### Procedural Macros

+Normally, Tarpaulin can't report on code coverage within the code for a procedural macro.
+You'll need to add a test that expands the macro at run time in order to get those stats.
+The [`runtime-macros` crate](https://crates.io/crates/runtime-macros) was made for this purpose, and its documentation describes how to use it with Tarpaulin.

 ## Issues and Contributing

 Issues, feature requests and pull requests are always welcome!
 For a guide on